giannhskp/InfoCIR/cir_app/README.md

 ## Usage

 1. The app will automatically process the dataset on first run (this may take a while for CLIP embeddings)
-2. Use the radio buttons to switch between UMAP and t-SNE projections
+2. The app uses UMAP projection for visualization
 3. Select areas on the scatterplot to explore subsets of data
 4. Click on wordcloud terms, histogram bars, or gallery images to highlight classes
 5. Use the "Deselect everything" button to clear selections